lukebrandonfarrell/redux-nl/README.md

   <hr />
 </p>

-# Redux-QL
+# Redux Network Layer (Redux NL)

-Redux QL is a network layer for your application powered by redux and redux-saga heavily inspired by GraphQL clients such as react-relay.
+Redux Network Layer is a network layer for your application powered by redux and redux-saga heavily inspired by GraphQL clients such as react-relay.

 ## Prerequisites